A transformation rule for natural multiplicities: Applications

-The finiteness statement under the hypothesis that $R$ has KLT singularities in characteristic zero was first shown by Xu \cite{Xu}, and extended by \cite{Bharagav-and-people}.
-The effective bound in positive characteristic, with $F$-signature in place of differential signature, was shown by \cite{Javier-Karl-Kevin}.
+The finiteness statement for \'etale fundamental groups of punctured spectra under the hypothesis that $R$ has KLT singularities over the complex numbers was first shown by Xu \cite{Xu}, and extended by \cite{Bharagav-and-people}.
+The effective bound in positive characteristic, with F-signature in place of differential signature, was shown by \cite{Javier-Karl-Kevin}.
+The following result is a theorem of Greb, Kebekus, and Peternell \cite[Theorem~1.5]{GKP} under the hypothesis that $X$ has KLT singularities over the complex numbers; the positive characteristic analogue is also known \cite{BCGST}.